Scroll to top

 Risk Assessment

-Pre-deployment risk assessments for organisations considering or maintaining operations in Myanmar, covering the current conflict status, NGO operating environment, and detention risk factors.
+Pre-deployment risk assessments for organisations considering or maintaining operations in Myanmar, covering detention risk, conflict status, NGO operating environment, and sanctions compliance factors.

 Compliance